Volkswagen Taigo Review 2025: Price, specs & boot space

 The Volkswagen Taigo isn't available with a hybrid powertrain or, indeed, any form of electrification.
 If you're looking for a small hybrid SUV, we'd recommend the Toyota Yaris Cross as an alternative, while the Renault Captur is available as a plug-in hybrid.

-The Volkswagen Taigo has been on sale now for a couple of years now and in that time we haven't heard of any significant issues, while Volkswagen as a brand performs will in the annual HonestJohn.co.uk Satisfaction Index.
+The Volkswagen Taigo has been on sale now for a couple of years now and in that time we haven't heard of any significant issues, while Volkswagen as a brand performs reasonably well (mid-table) in the annual HonestJohn.co.uk Satisfaction Index.
 A VW Taigo comes with a three-year/60,000-mile warranty.

-Opt for one of the 1.0-litre 3-cylinder engines and whatever trim you choose, you're looking at insurance groups 13-16.
-This is pretty similar to the competition like the Nissan Juke, while the more power 1.5-litre engine increases this to insurance group 22-23.
+Opt for one of the 1.0-litre three-cylinder engines and whatever trim you choose, you're looking at insurance groups 13-18.
+This is pretty similar to the competition like the Nissan Juke, while the more powerful 1.5-litre engine increases this to insurance group 22-24.
 Considering insurance groups run up to 50, you should find a Taigo pretty affordable to insure.

-"Prices for the new Volkswagen Taigo start from £25,870.
-You'll pay a chunk more than that for one of the more desirable trim levels, while the top-spec R-Line model is just over £30,000."
+"Prices for the new Volkswagen Taigo start at around £24,000.
+You'll pay a chunk more than that for one of the more desirable trim levels, while the top-spec R-Line model starts at just over £31,000."

-In Life trim the Taigo sits on 16-inch 'Everett' alloy wheels, sports black roof rails and gets logo projection from the car's door mirrors (which also electrically fold and have heating), LED headlights (with separate daylight running lights).
-Inside and while there's not built-in sat nav, there's smartphone connectivity for both Apple CarPlay and Android Auto, as well as a multifunctional steering wheel.
+In Life trim, the Taigo sits on 16-inch 'Everett' alloy wheels, sports black roof rails, and gets logo projection from the car's door mirrors (which also electrically fold and have heating).
+You also get LED headlights with separate daylight running lights.
+There's no built-in sat nav, but there's smartphone connectivity for both Apple CarPlay and Android Auto, as well as a multifunctional steering wheel.

-Not introduced when the Taigo was initially launched, Match trim is a new addition.
+Not available when the Taigo was initially launched, Match trim was a later addition.
 Building the the Life, the Taigo Match gets larger 17-inch 'Clayton' alloy wheels, a rear-view camera, keyless access and rear tinted glass among other things.
-For the extra £175 outlay over the Life model, it looks like great value.
+For the minimal extra outlay over the Life model, it's great value.

 The Taigo Match is followed by the Taigo Style, building on the standard equipment with a few more niceties.
-It comes with a £3600 premium over the Match car, so it depends how much these luxuries are dealbreakers to you, but you benefit from the addition of VW's navigation system, a larger 10.25-inch digital instrument display, 2-zone climate control, interior ambient lighting and sports comfort seats upfront.
+It costs a few grand more over the Match car, though, so it depends how much these luxuries are dealbreakers to you.
+You benefit from the addition of VW's navigation system, a larger 10.25-inch digital instrument display, dual-zone climate control, interior ambient lighting and sports comfort seats upfront.
 It sits on 17-inch 'Aberdeen' alloy wheels, has sliver roof rails and LED matrix lights (with cornering lights).

-At the top of the range is the Volkswagen Taigo R-Line.
-A shade under £1000 more than the Taigo Style, the Taigo R-Line is a sportier alternative and while it shares many of the same standard features as the Style, there are some differences.
+At the top of the regular range is the Volkswagen Taigo R-Line.
+It's around £1000 more than the Taigo Style, and the Taigo R-Line is a sportier alternative.
+While it shares many of the same standard features as the Style, there are some styling differences.
 These are most notable on the outside, with 17-inch ‘Valencia’ alloy wheels, sportier bespoke bumpers and black roof rails.
-Inside and the front seat inserts and the rear outer rear seats are in R-Line Karoso Art Velours.
+Inside, the front seat inserts and the rear outer rear seats are in R-Line Karoso Art Velours.

 Ask the heycar experts: common questions